bedlate/vue-data-loading/README.md

 # vue-data-loading

-> Another component: infinite scroll and pull down to fetch data.
+> Another component for infinite scroll and pull down/up to load data.

 Here is a demo of [HackNews](http://hacknews.xyz)